 Aloha and welcome!
 I appreciate that you've taken time to explore a little further to get to know me.

-My name is Sarah and I live on the island of O‘ahu in the great 808 State of Hawai‘i.
+My name is Sarah and I live on the island of O‘ahu in the beautiful 808 State of Hawai‘i.
 I'm island born and raised, but am not Hawaiian; I'm of Japanese descent.
 So, you can call me an "islander" or "resident"—better yet—"kama‘aina."
 That's Hawaiian for "child of the land" that describes someone who was born in the islands regardless of ethnicity.

 I'm a 20-plus year veteran writer and editor for a local visitor publication with photography experience initially thrown in out of necessity for the job (product, landscape photography).
 I truly love what I've been able to do at work, sharing my love of the islands with our visitors and informing them of all the interesting facets to our isle lifestyle, the culture, traditions, heritage, geographic beauty and its people.
 My love of writing will always be with me, however, photography has definitely become one of my passions.